pysat/pysat/docs/new_instrument.rst

 - The pandas DataFrame or xarray needs to be indexed with datetime objects.
 For xarray objects this index needs to be named 'Epoch' or 'time'.
 In a future version the supported names for the time index may be reduced.
+'Epoch' should be used for pandas though wider compatibility is expected.
 - `pysat.utils.create_datetime_index` provides for quick generation of an appropriate datetime index for irregularly sampled data set with gaps